ChenLipschitz/OOP_Ex_2/README.md

 ## Part 2
-The goal- create new two types that extend the functionality of Javas Concurrency Framework of priority in threads.
+The goal- extend the functionality of Javas Concurrency Framework of priority in threads.
+Meaning- At the momment it's impossible to prioritize tasks in ThreadPool.
+Therefore we implemented a new type- ThreadPool with the ability to execute tasks acorrding to a given priority.

 <b>The classes:</b>